Tzvetan Todorov

 He described how stories should begin with a stable situation, but this routine is disturbed by some force which results in a state of imbalance.
 Characters then have to search for a new equilibrium.
 This three-part structure is summarised in the following diagram.

 Todorov used a story from Boccaccio’s “The Decameron” to illustrate this three-part structure.
-Read the following summary and try to work out the moments of disruption, disequilibrium and repair.
+We are going to use contemporary examples explore the fundamental structure of narrative.

 Worked Example – Moana